emmanueltouzery/projectpad2/README.md

 1. the GUI `projectpad` application, which allows you to enter/edit data, search it, open websites and so on;
 2. the command-line `ppcli` application, which allows you to run commands, connect to servers, open files of interest and so on.

+See [the help](https://github.com/emmanueltouzery/projectpad2/wiki/Help) for more details about the structure of the data that you can manage in projectpad.

 ## GUI application

 The application allows you to manage your database of projects info.
 It is organized in three panes: